Skip to main content

 ACTIONS_RUNNER_CONTAINER_HOOK_TEMPLATEPoints to the pod template that contains SUNK scheduler configuration.

 ACTIONS_RUNNER_REQUIRE_JOB_CONTAINEREnsures jobs run in containers with the pod template applied.
-This will require you to use the container: feature in your workflow.
+This requires you to use the container: feature in your workflow.
 You can read more at Running jobs in a container.

 kubernetesModeWorkVolumeClaimProvides persistent storage for job workspaces.

-This allows GitHub Actions jobs to run as separate pods with SUNK scheduler annotations and GPU resources applied via the pod template.
+This allows GitHub Actions jobs to run as separate pods with SUNK scheduler annotations and GPU resources applied through the pod template.

 5. Add the GPU runner scale set to your ArgoCD Applications: